awsdocs/amazon-dynamodb-developer-guide/doc_source/Programming.Errors.md

 ## Error Messages and Codes<a name="Programming.Errors.MessagesAndCodes"></a>

 The following is a list of exceptions returned by DynamoDB, grouped by HTTP status code\.
 If *OK to retry?* is *Yes*, you can submit the same request again\.
-If *OK to retry?* is *No*, you will need to fix the problem on the client side before you submit a new request\.
+If *OK to retry?* is *No*, you need to fix the problem on the client side before you submit a new request\.

 ### HTTP Status Code 400<a name="w3ab1c15c15b9b5"></a>

 An HTTP `400` status code indicates a problem with your request, such as authentication failure, missing required parameters, or exceeding a table's provisioned throughput\.
-You will have to fix the issue in your application before submitting the request again\.
+You have to fix the issue in your application before submitting the request again\.

 **AccessDeniedException **
 Message: *Access denied\.*